AmberLBurroughs/twilio/README.md

-# 📱 Twilio Interactive Voice Response
+# 📱 Twilio Interactive Voice Response API

 Instead of just giving out my contact number, I used Twilio to create creative and interactive way to get in touch with me.
 When the twilio webhook is hit, the caller is prompted with 4 options to chose from: